 - a description of the characteristics of the plant variety provided by the applicant

-- any other information the Secretary of State considerers desirable
+- any other information that the Secretary of State may ask you to provide

 - the species, name and a description of the variety

-- the date of acceptance of the variety onto the National List, and a summary of all the facts on which the acceptance was based
+- a summary of all the facts on which the acceptance was based

-- for genetically modified varieties, the reference number under which the variety was accepted for marketing under the relevant legislation
+- the reference number under which the variety was accepted for marketing (for genetically modified varieties and foods)

-- the name and address, or address code, of the maintainer
+- the name and address of the maintainer